top of page

 Do you like discounts…

 Why don't I immediately add an extra 30% to the price, which I could painlessly drop?
-Because I care about Orshata's reputation in the eyes of regular clients.
-Imagine, you order a whole set of precious jewelry, and in 3 days they cost a third cheaper.
+Because I care about Orxata's reputation in the eyes of regular clients.
+Imagine, you order a whole set of precious jewelry, and in 3 days they cost is lower.
 This is discounting both the value of the product and the loyalty of people who love and support the brand even at full cost.
 Therefore, I choose a path that corresponds to my life values: I offer a product at a fair price 365 days a year.

 Last year we offered a small Black Friday discount on select models.
 However, I am not sure that we will repeat it this year - time and the economic situation will show.